-But key to all of these catechumens is that, in order to move to belief, they had to have some kind of stench in their lives washed away.
-For Martha and Mary, they had to see past their grief.
-For the Apostles, they had to get over themselves and realize that Jesus was in charge.
-For the Jews, they had to get past their skepticism and let him perform miracles among them.
+Key to all of these catechumens is that, in order to move to belief, they had to have some kind of stench in their lives washed away.
+For Martha and Mary, they had to get past the stench of their grief.
+For the Apostles, they had to get over the stench of trying to figure things out and realize that Jesus was in charge.
+For the Jews, they had to get past the stench of their skepticism and let him perform miracles among them.
 For all of us, on the journey of faith, some kind of stench has to be washed away, in order to come to full faith in Jesus.
 And that stench is, of course, sin.
 The way it gets washed away is in baptism.

-This reading is all about baptism, brothers and sisters in Christ.
-Is it a foreshadowing of Jesus’ death and resurrection, well maybe a little.
+So if you take away anything from today’s Liturgy, let it be this: this reading is really all about baptism, brothers and sisters in Christ.
+Is it a foreshadowing of Jesus’ death and resurrection?
+Well, okay, yes, maybe a little.
 But it is more about baptism.
 Because baptism is a kind of death.
-As Saint Paul says this morning, baptism is the kind of death that gives life to our mortal bodies.
+As Saint Paul says in our second reading today, baptism is the kind of death that gives life to our mortal bodies.
 It’s hard for us to imagine that kind of thing when the baptisms we’ve seen are just a mere pouring of water over a baby’s head.
 But baptism in the early church was full submerging in water while the formula was pronounced, after which they came up out of the water gasping for air.
 Believe me, they got the connection of baptism with death and resurrection!

 So today, Jesus sees us dead in the flesh, stinking of our sins.
 But he calls us forth in baptism, rolling away the stone of sin that keeps us from relationship with him, releasing us from the burial-bands that bind us, and calling us to new life.